The Lollipop Shoes: Fear

 A recurring theme is that of Vianne's fears.
 There are three; the Wind, the Black Man, and The Kindly Ones (A euphemism used for the Furies, the Greek personification of vengeance).
 The Kindly Ones are explicitly shown to be those who mean good but actually cause pain; to Vianne these are usually social workers, priests, and doctors.
 To Zozie, the Kindly Ones are the cost of the lives she leads; the authorities after her for fraud, theft and possibly murder.
 The Black Man are those who cannot live with the happiness of others, but this is never explained completely and The Black Man could be childish monsters.
 In this novel, Zozie is the Black Man.
 The Wind quite simply represents destiny, something which tells Vianne to leave a place even though she never wants to, and this is why she fears it.
 To Zozie, the wind is the force that drives her to travel, the wanderlust that moves her to travel.

 In Chocolat, Vianne confronts her fear of the Black Man, by opposing Reynaud.
 Here, in this novel, Vianne confronts the Wind - one way or another, by choosing to stay.

 Magic

 The magic in this book is a mix between the power of an open mind and a sort of strong intuition or powerful perception that nearly cross into the fantastic.
 The print of the Magical realism style is ever-present.

 Free Will versus Fate

 All the books reflect the combat against a predestined will.
 Vianne feels the force of the wind, and is driven by it, yet as she struggles to settle.

 Chocolate

 Just as in Chocolat, the power of chocolate, as a symbol for love and tolerance, is shown again in The Lollipop Shoes.

+Reception

+The novel was well received, with Kirkus Reviews describing it as: "a contemporary, razor-edged fairy tale," although The Guardian felt it "lacked the pleasing bittersweetness" of Chocolat.